IR35 April 2020 – Ensure that your Ltd company is legitimate.

 You have got to operate a real business.
 There is no point ticking these boxes and thinking that you can fake it.
 Reality must reflect exactly what you have ticked.
 You must document everything that to do with the running of your company.

 You will notice that I have not included "Right of Substitution" in the list.
 This is because your clients will be engaging with your Limited company to do the work.
 They are not engaging with you personally.
+However, the ‘How you work” section does has an item that says the work will be done by any suitably qualified person in your company.

 When you go to a restaurant, they don't say today you'll be served by Joe but we have the right to substitute.